ewcloud/ewc-community-hub/README.md

   license: https://github.com/ewcloud/ewc-flavours/blob/2.0.0/LICENSE
   maintainers:
     - name: EWC Team
-      email: support@ewcloud.int
+      email: support@europeanweather.cloud
       url: https://github.com/ewcloud/ewc-flavours/issues
   name: "ecmwf-data-flavour"
   published: true
   sources:
     - https://github.com/ewcloud/ewc-flavours.git
-  summary: It includes the basic ECMWF software stack, with MARS client and an environment with `ecCodes`, `Metview`, `Earthkit` and `Aviso`.
+  summary: Includes the basic ECMWF software stack, with MARS client and an environment with ecCodes, Metview, Earthkit and Aviso.
   version: "2.0.0"
 ```
+>⛔ The attribute `name` within each item entry must always match the key under which the item's metadata is defined, to
+enforce uniqueness of all entries.

+>⚠️ At least one of the `maintainers[*].email` or the `maintainers[*].url` attributes should be set.
+These is to ensure end-users can submit inquiries or receive support, in accordance with the support level offered by Item owners.

 ## Schema Validation
 > 💡 To learn more about how you can onboard your item into the catalog, please check the [official EWC documentation](https://confluence.ecmwf.int/display/EWCLOUDKB/Contributing+a+new+Item+to+the+EWC+Community+Hub).